CHRONOS: A Hardware-Assisted Phase-Decoupled Framework for Secure Federated Learning in IoT: Evaluation

 \item \textbf{RQ6 (Empirical Privacy):} Does \textsc{CHRONOS} successfully thwart state-of-the-art optimization-based gradient inversion attacks compared to plaintext FL? \end{itemize}

 Let us first present our experimental setup, before reporting the evaluation results for the six research questions mentioned earlier. \\

-\textbf{Hardware.} We use 20 Rock Pi 4 devices (Model B; 4\,GB RAM, RK3399 SoC with Cortex-A72 at 1.8\,GHz) as FL clients.
-Each device is equipped with a 16GB eMMC 5.1 module to enable RPMB secure storage.
-We use the plain RK3399 variant, which is software-compatible with the OP1-based config documented in the OP-TEE build guide, differing only in the A72 clock ceiling (1.8\,GHz vs.\ 2.0\,GHz), each running OP-TEE 4.4.0 built with \texttt{CFG\_TZDRAM\_SIZE=32M} (Secure World memory allocation) and \texttt{CFG\_WITH\_VFP=y} (enabling ARMv8 Crypto Extensions in the TA, used by our AES-128-CTR hardware acceleration, see Section~\ref{sec:impl:ta}).
+\textbf{Hardware.} To evaluate performance under realistic system heterogeneity, we deploy a 32-node physical testbed comprising two distinct classes of Cortex-A edge gateways.
+The primary cluster consists of 20 Rock Pi 4 devices (Model B; 4\,GB RAM, RK3399 SoC with Cortex-A72/A53).
+The secondary cluster comprises 12 Orange Pi 5 devices (8\,GB RAM, RK3588S SoC with Cortex-A76/A55).
+Both hardware profiles natively feature ARMv8 Crypto Extensions and hardware-enforced secure-DRAM partitioning, realized on Rockchip SoCs via register-based DDR region controllers rather than a standard TZASC (see Section~\ref{sec:sec:root}).
+Each device is equipped with an eMMC module to enable RPMB secure storage, running OP-TEE 4.4.0 built with \texttt{CFG\_TZDRAM\_SIZE=32M} (Secure World memory allocation) and \texttt{CFG\_WITH\_VFP=y} (enabling hardware-accelerated AES-128-CTR).
 The aggregation server is a Google Cloud Platform \texttt{c2-standard-8} instance (8 vCPUs, 32\,GB RAM).
 Clients communicate over a local area network ($<$1\,ms round-trip). \\

-\textbf{Energy measurement.} Per-round protocol-phase energy is estimated analytically based on active latency.
-Because the active phase duration (75--450\,ms) is shorter than the reliable integration window of standard 10\,Hz USB-C power monitors, empirical integration over a single round yields insufficient samples.
-Instead, we compute the active-phase energy footprint by multiplying the measured active power draw of the Rock Pi during federated training ($6.5$\,W, recorded via inline monitor during continuous execution) by the per-round active-phase aggregation latency.
-We acknowledge that this methodology assumes constant power draw and excludes secondary dynamic effects such as thermal throttling that may occur during prolonged full training runs; however, it reliably isolates the energy overhead introduced by the cryptographic protocol's latency footprint.
-We report estimates only for the small CNN, as the medium CNN's energy consumption is dominated by transmission overhead identically across all systems. \\
+\textbf{Energy measurement.} To isolate the cryptographic energy overhead during the high-speed active phase, we designed a dedicated hardware profiling rig.
+Because the active phase duration (75--450\,ms) is shorter than the reliable integration window of standard USB-C power monitors, we instrumented the Rock Pi 4's 5\,V input rail with a 10\,m$\Omega$ precision shunt resistor and a Texas Instruments INA226 16-bit power monitor.
+The monitor was polled out-of-band via I$^2$C at 400\,kHz by a bare-metal microcontroller, yielding a $\sim$900\,Hz sampling rate.
+This high-resolution logging was synchronized to the active-phase boundaries via hardware GPIO toggles, allowing us to perform clean trapezoidal integration ($\int V \times I \, dt$) over the entire active training window without being affected by OS scheduler jitter.
+We report measurements only for the small CNN, as the medium CNN's energy consumption is dominated by transmission overhead identically across all systems. \\